krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on informal exposition and applications of the ideas.
+If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on informal exposition, motivations, and applications of the ideas.

-If you are interested in working with the calculus, we recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at this site, which get a fair bit more dense and technical.
+If you are interested in working with the calculus, we recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at [this site](https://docs.pcalc.org), which get a fair bit more dense and technical.

 This document can be thought as the middle ground: detailed enough to understand the concepts and even implement and extend them yourself if you are so inclined, but just a starting point if you want to really dig deeper.
+The background and context from this document will be important if you want to apply the concepts from first principles and develop new applications.

 That next level of detail is in the API docs for [The Presence Calculus
 Toolkit](http://docs.pcalc.org/api/pcalc.html).